hisn00/hisn00/README.md

 ## Hello, I'm Hisnul Mohammed!
-> Exploring Cybersecurity, AI and the endless world of technology 🔐🤖
+> Exploring Cyber and the endless world of technology
  - GM if u're starting your day! -
  - GN if u're winding down!
   ---